 As an ESA Science Programme, contributions are mandatory, so all member states are taking part.
-Companies from 15 member nations have been awarded contracts to build the spacecraft (see brochure for the list).
-Most member states also have a role in the science portion of the mission as part of the Data Processing and Analysis Consortium (DPAC) created to handle mission data.
+Companies from 15 member nations were awarded contracts to build the spacecraft.
+Most member states also have a role in the science portion of the mission as part of the Data Processing and Analysis Consortium (DPAC) created to process and analyse scientific mission data.

 .
 Initially Gaia was supposed to be an interferometry mission.
 Why was this changed?

 .
-How will Gaia’s performance compare with previous astrometry missions like Hipparcos?
+How does Gaia’s performance compare with previous astrometry missions like Hipparcos?

 Hipparcos (1989-1993) catalogued more than 100,000 stars to a high precision and more than a million to lesser precision.
-Gaia will chart 10,000 times as many stars as Hipparcos, measuring their position and motion with 100 times greater accurately.
+Gaia charts 10,000 times as many stars as Hipparcos, measuring their position and motion with 100 times greater precision.

 .
 How long will the mission last, and could it be extended?

-After 4 months’ commissioning, the nominal mission will last 5 years, ending in 2018.
-Consumables (mainly fuel) have been sized to extend the mission by 1 year.
+After 6 months’ commissioning, the nominal mission will last 5 years, ending in 2019.
+Consumables (mainly fuel) have been sized to extend the mission by at least 1 year.

 .
 How long beyond the nominal mission could Gaia expect to function, assuming all key systems remain in working order?